photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 images, see [Architecture Specific Notes](#architecture-specific-notes).

-Existing users are advised to check their `docker-compose.yml` against our examples at [dl.photoprism.app/docker](https://dl.photoprism.app/docker/) from time to time in case there are new or changed configuration options or other improvements.
+Existing users are advised to check their `docker-compose.yml` against our examples at [dl.photoprism.app/docker](https://dl.photoprism.app/docker/) from time to time in case there are new config options or other improvements.

 ### System Requirements ###